 The Planned Program of Study is a document that lists all of the courses that students must take to complete their degree program.
-This form is also used to approve students for the Doctoral Qualifying Examination, to admit students to doctoral candidacy, and to certify students for graduation.
+This form is also used to approve students for the Ed.S.
+Comprehensive Examination and to certify students for graduation.
 If courses completed and listed on the student's transcript are not consistent with those listed on the Program of Study, those courses will not be counted towards their degree requirements.

-A Planned Program of Study form should be completed by the student in collaboration with their Major Professor and/or program advisors.
-The form should be signed by the student, Program Advisor or Major Professor (if they have already selected one), and the Department Chair.
+A Planned Program of Study form should be completed by the student in collaboration with their Program Coordinator and/or advisor.
+The form should be signed by the student, program advisor, and the Department Chair.

-Once these signatures are secured, the Academic Program Specialist for the department should forward the form to the Graduate Support Office (EDU 320) as soon as possible, but no later than when the student has earned 18 credit hours in their program.
+Once these signatures are secured, the Academic Program Specialist for the department should forward the form to the Graduate Support Office (EDU 320) by the end of the first semester after the student's admission to the program, or before 12 hours of graduate coursework have been completed, whichever occurs first.
 The Graduate Support Office reviews the Planned Program of Study for compliance with College and University requirements.
-When the program is approved, a signed copy will be emailed to the department Academic Program Specialist, the Major Professor, and to the student.
+When the program is approved and signed by the Graduate Support Office, a signed copy will be emailed to the department Academic Program Specialist and to the student.